Carbon Road Weekender – Alicante Airport

 Description

-For our “Murcia Carbon Road Weekender” you’ll be based in Los Alcázares, which is a fantastic location as a base for a cycling holiday or training camp.
+For our “Carbon Road Weekender” you’ll be based in Los Alcázares, which is a fantastic location as a base for a cycling holiday or training camp.
 You can enjoy a 4* hotel with cyclist friendly facilities, a wellbeing centre and solarium where you can all unwind after tackling the surrounding areas routes and climbs.
-Our exclusive offer is valid for travel in September, October and November 2022 and January to May 2023, when the weather here is warm and sunny, whilst the rest of Europe is colder, wetter or snow covered.
+Our exclusive offer is valid for travel in February to May and September, October and November, when the weather here is warm and sunny, whilst the rest of Europe is colder, wetter or snow covered.
 With thousands of kilometres of quiet roads and great routes, cyclists of all levels can have an incredible cycling holiday here in the Murcia, Spain.

 NOTE: All prices are based on a minimum of 2 people sharing**